How to fix a burned carpet

-While you target burns and stains, it's likely you'll also want to find out how to clean your carpet thoroughly so that the flooring in your home is as spotless as can be.
-There are a number of different methods to try, from using one of the best vacuum cleaners to homemade vinegar solutions to calling in the professionals, that will sanitize your space as well as give it a fresh look.
+While you target burns and stains, you'll likely also want to find out how to clean your carpet thoroughly so that the flooring in your home is spotless.
+There are several methods to try, from using one of the best carpet cleaners to homemade vinegar solutions to calling in the professionals who will sanitize your space and give it a fresh look.

-So regardless of whether you've scalded a small spot of carpet or a larger area that may need replacing, we've rounded up some handy instructions to let you repair it at home.
+So, whether you've scalded a small spot of carpet or a larger area that may need replacing, we've rounded up some handy instructions to help you repair it at home.

 How to fix a small patch of burned carpet